Tractor rally violence: SC refuses to hear pleas seeking probe, says ‘sure government is inquiring’

 The bench, also comprising Justices AS Bopanna and V Ramasubramanian, dismissed a similar public interest litigation filed by advocate ML Sharma.
 He claimed that there was a planned conspiracy to sabotage the protests against the farm laws.
 He further sought a direction to the concerned authority as well as the media not to declare farmers as “terrorist” without any evidence.

 So far over 120 people have been arrested in connection with the violence on Republic Day and 44 first information reports have been filed.
 This includes 15 individuals below the age of 20, six below 19 and two below 18, according to NDTV.
-A 80-year-old farmers is also among those arrested.
+A 80-year-old farmer is also among those arrested.

 Cases have also been filed in multiple states against Congress leader Shashi Tharoor and journalist Rajdeep Sardesai for allegedly sharing unverified news about the death of a protestor during the tractor rally.